 Nothing is more tangible than the effects of power, but nothing is less tangible than power itself.
 For this reason, starting with the effects of power and honing in on what produces them, this project intends to research the various ways power was represented— such as coronation ceremonies, oaths and emblems— in medieval Spain.
 We will then compare Spain’s experience in this regard with other Western European empires, such as France and England.

 Research on the idea of power and its representations has obvious practical implications, since its resulting ideas can be applied to political practice.
 Given this, we will incorporate participation from sociologists and political scientists, encouraging them to make use of the data, ideas and interpretations that arise from this project.
 Knowledge of political symbols and the understanding of their meanings can enhance the symbolic intelligence of citizens, which complements (rather than eliminates) the rationalism proper to our era.

-This subproject will be developed from 2016 to 2018 under the direction of researchers Jaume Aurell and Montserrat Herrero.
-It receives funding from the Spanish Ministry of Economy (Ref.
+This subproject was developed from 2016 to 2018 under the direction of researchers Jaume Aurell and Montserrat Herrero.
+It received funding from the Spanish Ministry of Economy (Ref.
 HAR2014-58542-P).

 · Álvaro Fernández de Córdova (Universidad de Navarra)